 In September 2018, the Corporation sold the majority of its conventional oil assets to Arrow.
-As such, the Corporation's operations in the Llanos Basin during the year ended December 31, 2019 were engaged in the production of oil solely through its operated producing field, Rancho Hermoso.
-However, on December 2, 2019, the Corporation entered into an agreement for the sale of its interests in the Rancho Hermoso block with an arm's length purchaser in consideration for the assumption of contractual work commitments on the block by the purchaser.
-The transfer of the interest is subject to ANH approval.
+As such, the Corporation's operations in the Llanos Basin during the year ended December 31, 2020 were engaged in the production of oil solely through its operated producing field, Rancho Hermoso.